-The County strives to adhere to the Winter Provincial Minimum Maintenance Standard (MMS) for Municipal Highways O. Reg.
+The County strives to adhere to the Winter Provincial Minimum Maintenance Standard (MMS) for Municipal Highways as prescribed by O. Reg.
 239/02.
-This includes patrol frequency, snow accumulation, icy road formation and deploying resources as soon as practical after becoming aware and ensuring an efficient and effective winter control program.
+This includes patrol frequency, snow accumulation, icy road formation, and deploying resources, as soon as practical, after becoming aware of needs, and ensuring an efficient and effective winter control program.